Get more hits in the Digitalarkivet

 Knowing how many different ways Norwegian names were spelled, it can be frustrating to search the Digitalarkivet.
 There are some tricks that can be applied to speed up your search and increase the number of hits.

-As the number of hits are increased, the number of irrelevant hits is also increased, so it is advisable to narrow down the search in different ways.
+As the number of hits is increased, the number of irrelevant hits is also increased, so it is advisable to narrow down the search in different ways.

 This is the “Advanced person search” dialog in Digitalarkivet found at this page.

 - Time: It is likely that we have a rough idea as to in what timeframe the person we look for lived.
 Here you can narrow down the timeframe

-- Category: We can narrow down our search by chosing specific sources e.g. Church records, Censuses etc.
+- Category: We can narrow down our search by choosing specific sources e.g. Church records, Censuses etc.

-When searching for a name, chosing the right gender will also focus your search.
+When searching for a name, choosing the right gender will also focus your search.

 And then, onto what is the main purpose of this article.